 Easy to get to with a nearby airport and direct flights, Punta Cana is a value destination with a variety of experiences, depending on what your vacation goals are.
 Perhaps you’re an out-of-the-box kind of vacationer and love to golf, well there are great golf courses here.
 But the sugary sand beaches are the famous draw.
-From excellently priced Airbnbs to family-friendly hotels and adults-only havens such as Barcelona Bavaro Beach, finding a place to stay is pretty easy.
+From excellently priced Airbnbs to family-friendly hotels and adults-only havens such as Barcelo Bavaro Beach, finding a place to stay is pretty easy.
 There are plenty of dining options to choose from, and outdoor adventures such as snorkeling and sailing trips, on average, stay under $100.

 It’s time to finally relish in the culture and beauty of Cuba, and Varadero is loaded with Insta-worthy beaches because it sits on an extended peninsula jutting out from the mainland.
 Among the long list of resorts and posh hotels on the shores, there are plenty of options to nab under the $200 mark.
-Of course, you’ll likely want to nosh on real Cuban delicacies, and you can do so without breaking the bank, at Terracita’s Cafe, El Caney and Vernissage Restaurant.
+Of course, you’ll likely want to nosh on real Cuban delicacies, and you can do so without breaking the bank, at Terrasita’s Cafe, El Caney, and Vernissage Restaurant.

 Willemstad is the capital city of the vibrant Caribbean island of Curaçao, and it’s hard not to fall in love with the colorful buildings and electric blue ocean backdrop.
-The Ritz Village Hotel is both charming and in line with the brightly themed town, and will stay well within most budgets in the spring.
+The Ritz Village Hotel is both charming and in line with the brightly-themed town, and will stay well within most budgets in the spring.
 You could up the “swank “ factor and opt for the Renaissance Curaçao Resort and Casino, which offers a stunning infinity pool.
-Shopping and good food are abundant, with Old Market Plasa Bieu, Brisa do Mar and La Boheme Curaçao keeping our bellies and wallets in check.
+Shopping and good food are abundant, with Old Market Plasa Bieu, Brisa do Mar, and La Boheme Curaçao keeping our bellies and wallets in check.

 Brimming with hotels in the $100 range in the spring, this slice of Guadeloupe is a playground for those on a budget.
-Aqua waters fill lagoons and crash into white sandy beaches, while museums, snorkeling, an aquarium and other low-cost activities are at your disposal.
-Be sure to check out all the treasures on Friday night, at the Gosier Market—fruits, handmade crafts and other authentic goodies can be purchased here.
-A must stop cheap food spot would have to be Jungle Beach with island flare dishes—shrimp skewers and sweet potato fries with peanut sauce come highly recommended.
+Aqua waters fill lagoons and crash into white sandy beaches, while museums, snorkeling, an aquarium, and other low-cost activities are at your disposal.
+Be sure to check out all the treasures on Friday night, at the Gosier Market—fruits, handmade crafts, and other authentic goodies can be purchased here.
+A must-stop cheap food spot would have to be Jungle Beach with island flare dishes—shrimp skewers and sweet potato fries with peanut sauce come highly recommended.

 A complete oasis of paradise, Barbados has a very financially attainable scene down south, in Bridgetown.
 Hotels consistently stay in the $100-$200 range in the full swing of spring, while some are more or less.
-Courtyard by Marriott is typically a steal, located just steps from the beach and featuring colorful, tasteful rooms and a relaxing pool space.
+Courtyard by Marriott is typically a steal, located just steps from the beach and featuring colorful, tasteful rooms and relaxing pool space.
 It’s amazing how much money you can save by opting for a hotel in view of, but not right on the beach.
-Top restaurants in Bridgetown have some of the lowest prices—Cuz’s Fish Stand serves up crispy fish on pillowy buns, with cheese and a choice of tangy sauces for under $5.
+Top restaurants in Bridgetown have some of the lowest prices—Cuz’s Fish Stand serves up crispy fish on pillowy buns, with cheese and a choice of tangy sauces.

 Everything is in a walkable distance along Grand Anse Beach of Grenada, saving a good chunk of change on transportation, which can be pricey even in the most inexpensive parts of the Caribbean.
 Numerous hotels with a high rating on TripAdvisor, like Radisson Grenada Beach Resort, Siesta Hotel and Blue Horizons Garden Resort glide in nicely under $200 a night.
-Munch on affordable fare at joints like Chez Eguenette, and the authentic grub shack Cummin’ Up has killer jerk chicken for just $10.
+Munch on the affordable fare at joints like Chez Eugenette, and the authentic grub shack Cummin’ Up has killer jerk chicken for just $10.